-However, if you want your cookout to entertain and engage your guests, you’ll need to plan a few games and activities.
-When deciding on the activities you are going to offer, consider the ages of your guests, the space available, and how long the cookout will last.
+However, if you want your cookout to entertain and engage your guests, you’ll need to plan a few summer cookout games.
+When deciding on the activities you are going to offer, consider the ages of your guests, the space available, and how long the barbeque will last.

 It is best to have a few different options available so your guests can choose what they would like to do.

 Here are a few ideas for summer cookout games to play this season.